KantaraInitiative/WG-ANCR/ancr-ts-27560-extension/27560 TS Notice Receipt Extension.md

 ## Annex D - Use of the receipt in a four-stage exchange (informative)

-This annex describes a staged exchange pattern (commonly referred to as an ANCR-style exchange) in which a Notice Receipt is used as the **evidence architecture** across multiple stages.
+This annex describes a staged exchange pattern (commonly referred to as an ANCR-style exchange) in which a Notice Receipt is used as the evidence architecture across multiple stages.
 This annex is informative; it does not define protocol mechanics.

-### D.1 Stage 1 — Anchored Notice Receipt (notice disclosure proof)
+### D.1 Stage 1: Anchored Notice Receipt (notice disclosure proof)

 Purpose: establish bilateral evidence that a specific notice version was disclosed/presented, suitable for dispute resolution and (when the lawful basis is consent) valid legal consent proof-of-notice.